ilyasssklimov/bmstu_Python/README.md

+# labs
-# mini programs on Python
+programs on Python